andyatkinson/blog/_posts/2014-03-02-setting-up-os-x-for-software-development.markdown

 tags: [OS X, Productivity, Tips, Tools, Vim]
 ---

 I do software development on my Mac, mostly web application development with Ruby on Rails.
-Code is stored on either github or bitbucket.
+Code is stored on either GitHub or BitBucket.

 #### Dependencies